Quantum Corrections to Randall-Sundrum Model from JT Gravity: graviton modes

 where $m_n$ is the original mass in \eqref{m}.
 It can be seen that the masses of the modified KK modes are larger than the original mass, and the correction is the same temperature-dependent overall factor for different values of $n$.

 If we include higher-order terms in the correction factor, we can obtain the mass spectrum by numerical solution.
 In order to solve the hierarchy problem, we require $1/L$ to be at the Planck scale, and $\pi r_c/L=36.84$ \cite{Large}.
 In numerical calculations, we adopt the Planck scale, $10^{16}$ TeV, as the fundamental unit and set $L=1$.
 Perturbative calculations require $\beta/C$ to be less than 1, so we take a few values $0.1$, $0.9$, and $0.99$ for $\beta/C$.
 The limit $u\gg u_T$ means $\frac{L^2}{u_0\beta}e^{y/L}\ll \frac{2-Q^2}{6\pi}$, and we take $\frac{L^2}{u_0\beta}e^{\pi r_c/L}=0.1$, $0.05$, and $0.01$ accordingly.
 The numerical results are listed in the Tab.~\ref{tab:m1} through Tab.~\ref{tab:m6}.
 Since we take the Planck scale as the fundamental unit and the eigenvalues $M_n^2$ are extremely small, we multiply them by $10^{32}$ in practice.
-Therefore, the unit of $M_n$'s numerical results should be $10^{-16}\, L^{-1}$, i.e., $\sim$ TeV.
+Therefore, the unit of $M_n$'s numerical results should be $10^{-16}\, L^{-1}$.
+Since $L^{-1}$ is on the Planck scale, the unit of numerical results in the table is TeV.

 For the case with only the lowest-order corrections, the three different values of $\beta/C$ lead to the corrections of 0.32\%, 3.16\%, and 3.52\%, respectively.
 After considering higher-order corrections, we find that the corrections vary for different modes.
 The maximum corrections in each table are -5.72\%, -1.85\%, -0.27\%, 0.59\%, 1.12\%, and 1.50\% in sequence.
 It can be observed that as $n$ increases, the correction ratio also increases.
 The negative correction ratios in the first three cases indicate that their masses decrease.
 Moreover, we observe that the effect of higher-order correction terms is opposite to that of lower-order correction terms.